 COLLEGE APPRENTICE SCOOPS NATIONAL AWARD

-A roving reporter from City of Wolverhampton College is celebrating after scooping a national award for her skills as a journalist.
+An apprentice from City of Wolverhampton College has proved she is a bright spark after scooping a national award for her electrical skills.